-Governing bodies and Trustees have a strategic leadership responsibility for Isebrook School's safeguarding arrangements.
+Governing bodies and Trustees have a strategic leadership responsibility for the school's safeguarding arrangements.
 The governing body will appoint a senior board level (or equivalent) Governor Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.
-The Governor Safeguarding Lead is Janet Duggan, JDuggan@creatingtomorrowtrust.co.uk.
-The Trustees will appoint a Safeguarding Trustee (at Creating Tomorrow this is Janet Duggan, JDuggan@creatingtomorrowtrust.co.uk)
+The Governor Safeguarding Lead is